 The Receiving Party agrees not to prepare any derivative works based on the Confidential Information;

-Notwithstanding the foregoing, this section imposes no obligation upon the parties with respect to information that (i) is disclosed in the absence of a confidentiality agreement and such disclosure was agreed to by the Disclosing Party in writing prior to such disclosure; or (ii) is or has entered the public domain through no fault of the Receiving Party; or (iii) is known by the Receiving Party prior to the time of disclosure; or (iv) is independently developed by the Receiving Party without use of the Confidential lnformation; or (v) is made generally available by the Disclosing Party without restriction on disclosure, or (vi) is required to be disclosed by law, regulation or court order; provided, that in the event the Receiving Party is required by Iaw, regulation or court order to disclose any of Disclosing Party's Confidential lnformation, Receiving Party will promptly notify Disclosing Party in writing prior to making any such disclosure in order to facilitate Disclosing Party seeking a protective order or other appropriate remedy from the proper authority, at the Disclosing Party's expense.
+Notwithstanding the foregoing, this section imposes no obligation upon the parties with respect to information that (i) is disclosed in the absence of a confidentiality agreement and such disclosure was agreed to by the Disclosing Party in writing prior to such disclosure; (ii) is or has entered the public domain through no fault of the Receiving Party; (iii) is known by the Receiving Party prior to the time of disclosure; (iv) is independently developed by the Receiving Party without use of the Confidential lnformation; or (v) is made generally available by the Disclosing Party without restriction on disclosure.

+In the event the Receiving Party is required by Iaw, regulation, or court order to disclose any of Disclosing Party's Confidential lnformation, Receiving Party will promptly notify Disclosing Party in writing prior to making any such disclosure in order to facilitate Disclosing Party seeking a protective order or other appropriate remedy from the proper authority, at the Disclosing Party's expense.
 Receiving Party agrees to cooperate with Disclosing Party in seeking such order or other remedy.
 Receiving Party further agrees that if Disclosing Party is not successful in precluding the requesting legal body from requiring the disclosure of the Confidential Information, it will furnish only that portion of the Confidential Information that is legally required.

 Delays or Omissions; Waivers.
-No failure on the part of either Party to exercise any power, right, privilege or remedy under this Agreement and no delay on the part of either Party in exercising any power, right, privilege or remedy under this Agreement shall operate as a waiver of such power, right, privilege or remedy; and no single or partial exercise or waiver of any such power, right, privilege or remedy shall preclude any other or further exercise thereof or of any other power, right, privilege or remedy.
-No Party shall be deemed to have waived any claim arising out of this Agreement, or any power, right, privilege or remedy under this Agreement, unless the waiver of such claim, power, right, privilege or remedy is expressly set forth in a written instrument duly executed and delivered on behalf of such Party; and any such waiver shall not be applicable or have any effect except in the specific instance in which it is given.
+No failure on the part of any Party to exercise any power, right, privilege, or remedy under this Agreement and no delay on the part of either Party in exercising any power, right, privilege, or remedy under this Agreement shall operate as a waiver of such power, right, privilege, or remedy.
+No single or partial exercise or waiver of any such power, right, privilege, or remedy shall preclude any other or further exercise thereof or of any other power, right, privilege, or remedy.
+No Party shall be deemed to have waived any claim arising out of this Agreement or any power, right, privilege, or remedy under this Agreement unless the waiver of such claim, power, right, privilege, or remedy is expressly set forth in a written instrument duly executed and delivered on behalf of such Party; any such waiver shall not be applicable or have any effect except in the specific instance in which it is given.

 Construction.
 The Parties agree that any rule of construction to the effect that ambiguities are to be resolved against the drafting Party shall not be applied in the construction or interpretation of this Agreement.

 Intellectual Property.
-Subject to Section 2.6 above, each Party will continue to independently own its intellectual property, including all patents, trademarks, trade names, service marks, copyrights, trade secrets, proprietary processes and all other forms of intellectual property.
+Subject to Section 2.6 above, each Party will continue to independently own its intellectual property, including all patents, trademarks, trade names, service marks, copyrights, trade secrets, proprietary processes, and all other forms of intellectual property.

 Indemnification.
-Registrar, at its own expense, will indemnify, defend and hold harmless UNR and its employees, directors, officers, representatives, agents and affiliates against any claim, suit, action, or other proceeding brought against UNR or any affiliate of UNR based on or arising from any claim or alleged claim (i) relating to any product or service of Registrar; (ii) relating to any agreement, including Registrar's dispute policy, with any Registered Name Holder of Registrar; or (iii) relating to Registrar's domain name registration business, including but not limited to Registrar's advertising, domain name application process, systems and other processes, fees charged, billing practices and customer service.
+Registrar, at its own expense, will indemnify, defend, and hold harmless the Registry Operator, RSP and their employees, directors, officers, representatives, agents, and affiliates against any claim, suit, action, or other proceeding brought against the Registry Operator, RSP, or any affiliate of the Registry Operator or RSP based on or arising from any claim or alleged claim (i) relating to any product or service of Registrar; (ii) relating to any agreement, including Registrar's dispute policy, with any Registered Name Holder of Registrar; or (iii) relating to Registrar's domain name registration business, including but not limited to Registrar's advertising, domain name application process, systems and other processes, fees charged, billing practices, and customer service.